amnn/typed-geomlab-report/report.md

   \item[nil] A distinguished value used to represent ``nothing'', denoted by $[]$, commonly used as the terminator for singly linked lists.

   \item[cons cells] Pairs of values $a$ and $b$, denoted by $a:b$.
 These form the building blocks for compound data structures.
-In statically typed functional programming languages, they tend to only be used to construct singly linked-lists, but in dynamically typed languages (including \textit{Geomlab}) they are used in the construction of all product types.
+In statically typed functional programming languages, they tend to only be used to construct singly linked-lists, but in dynamically typed languages (including \textit{GeomLab}) they are used in the construction of all product types.

   \item[booleans] True/false values.